About President Douglas N. Searcy

 Dr. Searcy’s academic credentials include a Doctor of Philosophy degree in Leadership in Higher Education from the University of Nebraska with a dissertation emphasis on presidential leadership during strategic transitions.
 He earned his Master of Education degree from the University of South Carolina and a Bachelor of Arts degree in Communications/Public Relations and English from Mars Hill University, where he was named a Marshbanks-Anderson Scholar and graduated cum laude.

-Dr. Searcy and his wife, Beth, have two adult children: a daughter, Caroline Faith, who is a student at Wake Forest University, and a son, Carter Gray, who graduated from the University of North Carolina at Chapel Hill and works for Lenovo.
+He and his wife, Beth, have two adult children: a daughter, Caroline Faith, who graduated from Wake Forest University, and a son, Carter Gray, who graduated from the University of North Carolina at Chapel Hill and works for Lenovo.

 Apply to Barton College Today